 In addition, the annual commitment for each donor is small in the context of the government's total budget.
-For example, the UK government's annual commitment, while varying by year, averages around £90 million, approximately 0.01% of its total annual revenues (around £681,800 million in fiscal year ending 2016).
-UK's annual contributions to IFFIm are also dwarfed by its transfers to the EU, which amounted to €13.4 billion in 2015.
-Similarly, France's annual commitment to IFFIm represents an extremely small portion of its total annual budget at around 0.01% of revenues.
+For example, the UK government's annual commitment, while varying by year, averages around £90 million, approximately 0.01% of its total annual revenue.
+Similarly, France's annual commitment to IFFIm represents an extremely small portion of its total annual budget of around 0.01% of revenue.
 It seems unlikely, given the relative affordability of the annual amounts, that donors will renege on their commitments.